Covid-19 coronavirus: Tenant kicked out after threatening to blow up landlords' truck

 A tenant was kicked out of her unit after allegedly threatening to push a landlord down the stairs and blow up their truck.

-The threat came after the tenant was issued a 42-day termination notice by landlords on March 3 following a raft of anti-social behaviour.
+The threat came after the tenant was issued a 42-day termination notice by landlords on March 3 following a raft of antisocial behaviour.

 The tenant was told to leave her unit in Te Aroha by midnight on Tuesday, May 5, and pay the landlords $1140.44.